 NERSC supports a variety of software for Machine Learning and Deep Learning on our systems.

 NERSC places a very strong emphasis on enabling science and providing user-oriented systems and services.

 NERSC maintains extensive documentation.

 NERSC welcomes your contributions

 New User Training Materials¶

 The NERSC New User Training covers the basics on our computational systems; accounts and allocations; programming environment, tools, best practices; and data ecosystem.
-Slides and Recordings are good references for the specific topics.
+Slides and Recordings from the most recent training are good references for the specific topics.